boring-dragon/firefly-iii/readme.md

 ## Cron

 If you want to automate the sync process from bml into firefly.
-Add update and add the following code to your `crontab` file.
+Update and add the following code to your `crontab` file.
 This will sync your transactions from bml into firefly every 12 hours.

 ```
 0 */12 * * * cd /path-to-your-project && php artisan bml:sync >> /dev/null 2>&1